 NMAC represents a coalition of 3,000 faith based and community based organizations as well as HIV Service organizations advocating and delivering HIV services in communities of color nationwide.
-Since 1987, NMAC has developed leadership in communities of color through a variety of public policy education programs, national conferences, research programs, capacity building, technical assistance and trainings, and digital and electronic resource materials.
+Since 1987, NMAC has developed leadership in communities of color through a variety of public policy education programs, national conferences, research programs, technical assistance and trainings, and digital and electronic resource materials.

 NMAC’s mission is supported by strong programmatic divisions that are all dedicated to fostering leadership within communities of color to end the HIV/AIDS epidemic.
 These divisions include: